bcomnes/getusermedia-to-text/README.md

 You are required to set up your own service account since the speech recognition API requires an account with billing.
 See:

 https://cloud.google.com/speech/docs/common/auth

+The example code expects to find your service account credentials at `./example/auth.json`.

 # API